B-Oezocak/Film-Finder/README.md

 1. Clone the repository: <br>
   git clone https://github.com/B-Oezocak/Film-Finder.git <br>
 2. In "script.js", change the variable tmdbKey to your own API key.
+3. Run "index.html" on a live server to test the application.

 ## How to Run the Tests (bash)
 1. Clone the repository: <br>